eonist/GitSync-applescript/README.md

 - [ ] Add support for ssh authentication
 - [ ] Research git ignore and how it works
 - [ ] Shorten the FAQ list
+- [ ] use a fixed interval if no interval is provided in the repositories.xml file
+- [ ] Use Regular expresion when deriving the git status message
 - [ ] ~~Maybe just have 1 interval instead of 3? , just a single Sync interval?~~
-- [ ] Use GitSync as a single point of pushing updates to GitHub, if you need to pull down updates, use Git edit
 - [ ] Do research around what happens if a file changes before a commit is pushed, or before a commit for that matter
 - [ ] Test project with a fresh git install, do we need to setup the shell stuff?
 - [ ] Test with bitbucket private repo